It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

 BT: We live in a world full of visual triggers.
 Screen time has increased and social media has become both a boon and bane.
 How important is it to unplug?

-Luke: More than we actually know.
+Luke Coutinho: More than we actually know.
 So many of us are constantly moving from one screen (laptops and desktops) to another (mobile phones, ipads) throughout the day, not realising the amount of damage it's doing to our mind, brain and overall health.

 First, our happiness.
 So many of us have given away our power to social media to determine how we should look like, what clothes we should wear, how an ideal skin and figure should look, how relationships should be and so much more.
 The moment we see someone else’s life (which is mostly fake), we tend to start comparing our lives with theirs and start feeling inadequate.
 We must never forget then when we compare, we usually compare the worst parts of our lives with the best parts of someone else, which may not even be real.